BOOK A DEMO

 Leasing vs. Buying: A Guide to Strategic Decision-Making

-Leasing and buying are two common ways for organisations across various industries to acquire assets.
-Educational institutions often lease facilities and technology, such as computers and printers, healthcare providers lease medical equipment, such as MRI machines, CT scanners and other laboratory equipment, and utility companies may lease land, power generators and transmission lines.
-This allows the organisations to access the latest technology, meet the changing needs of their customers, and expand their capacity quickly and efficiently without having to make a large capital investment upfront.
-Other businesses may opt for buying assets, especially if they intend to use it for a long time without replacing it, or if they have the necessary funds.
+Educational institutions often lease facilities and technology, such as computers and printers.
+Healthcare providers lease medical equipment, such as MRI machines, CT scanners and other laboratory equipment, and utility companies may lease land, power generators and transmission lines.
+This allows organisations to access the latest technology, meet the changing needs of their customers, and expand their capacity quickly and efficiently without having to make a large capital investment upfront.

 What Is Leasing?